 Join members of the South Florida Audubon Society for monthly meetings from 7:30 to 9 p.m. on the third Thursday of the month from September to April.
 The location alternates between Fern Forest Nature Center (FF) in Coconut Creek and Anne Kolb Nature Center (AK) in Hollywood.

-Visit our Events page to see dates for upcoming local and state events as well as further details on upcoming SFAS meetings when these are available
+Visit our calendar to see dates for upcoming local and state events as well as further details on upcoming SFAS meetings when these are available

 Princeton Press has new publications on birding and nature ranging from The Crossley ID Guide: Raptors to the Illustrated Encyclopedia of Trees.
 Click here for the spring and summer 2013 titles and click here for the 2012 publications on birds.